AppliedMechanicsLab/ENGN0310/CourseNotes/Stress/Stress6.md

 # Maximum shear stress

-In the last section we derived that
+In the last section, we derived that

 $$
     \begin{align}